ibkor/Veeam-Deployer-Linux-Cert-Based-Auth---Ansible/README.md

    - Client certificate (`client-cert.pem`)

 These files can be generated on VBR Server by running below PowerShell command (adjust validity if needed):
- 'Generate-VBRBackupServerDeployerKit -ExportPath "Path" -ValidityPeriodInHours 48 '
+ `Generate-VBRBackupServerDeployerKit -ExportPath "Path" -ValidityPeriodInHours 48`

 2. Ensure Ansible is installed on your control machine: